TIMSS Data Services

 As well as providing countries with a snapshot of achievement at each cycle, participation at four-yearly intervals has allowed countries, including New Zealand, to measure trends in achievement by comparing performance across the cycles.
-The latest cycle of TIMSS will be conducted in 2018 in Southern Hemisphere countries (2018/19 in New Zealand) and 2019 in Northern Hemisphere countries.
-Hence the study is called TIMSS 2019 internationally and TIMSS 2018/19 in New Zealand.
+The latest cycle of TIMSS will be conducted in 2023 in New Zealand.

 TIMSS is conducted under the auspices of the International Association for the Evaluation of Educational Achievement (IEA), which is an independent international co-operative of national research institutions and government agencies.
 The Ministry of Education's Educational Measurement and Assessment Team manages the implementation of the TIMSS studies in New Zealand.